 - 1 Free Administrator Academy - $225 Value

-In our second-year program, principals continue to work with their established mentor for another year when the focus is to hone their LEADERSHIP SKILLS, define SPECIFIC GOALS and ACTION PLANS and advance GROWTH and INNOVATION.
+In our second-year program, principals or assistant principals continue to work with their established mentor for another year when the focus is to hone their LEADERSHIP SKILLS, define SPECIFIC GOALS and ACTION PLANS and advance GROWTH and INNOVATION.

-Read what past participants have to say about their experience with North Cook ISC's Mentor Program:
+Read what past participants said about their experience with North Cook ISC's Mentoring Program:

 "Through a combination of reading, professional conversations and lots of observation, I learned a tremendous amount about best practice curriculum and instruction.
 I also learned about myself and my educational and leadership philosophies in action.
 It was powerful to be able to apply these ideologies in practice and see their impact within our school community."